Lynx315/Chocolatey-Installer/README.txt

 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU v3 License.
 See LICENSE file for details.

 ---